 A product guide published two years ago and never updated is likely outdated.
 For e-commerce, product availability, pricing, and feature sets change frequently.
 Pages that reference discontinued products or old pricing actively mislead both users and search engines.

-Sort your content library by publish date and look for clusters of similar topics.
-If you published five articles about "running shoe trends" between 2022 and 2025, those are consolidation candidates.
+Sort your content library by publish date and look for clusters of similar content topics.
+If you published five articles about "running shoe trends" between 2022 and 2025, those are consolidation .
 The newest post can absorb the best content from the older ones.

-Pages that were last modified more than 18 months ago deserve a review.
-This does not mean they should all be removed, but it flags them for inspection.
+Pages that have not been modified in a long time deserve a review, though the right threshold depends on your nichefast-moving categories may need updates every few months, while evergreen content can stay relevant for years.
 A page about "2023 holiday gift guide" that was last touched in December 2023 is probably ready for removal or a refresh.

 Pull your full URL list from your CMS or sitemap.
 Include publish date, last-modified date, and page type (category, product, blog, landing page).